Gender pay gap: United Kingdom

-In April 2018 the aggregate gender pay gap declined to 8.6%, and even reversed for certain categories, e.g. with men in their 30s paid less than women for part-time work.
+As of April 2022 the average gender pay gap is 8.3%, although men get paid less than women for part-time work.
 The gap varies considerably from −4.4% (women employed part-time without overtime out earn men) to 26% (for UK women employed full-time aged 50 – 59).
 In 2012 the pay gap officially dropped below 10% for full-time workers.
 The median pay, the point at which half of people earn more and half earn less, is 17.9% less for employed women than for employed men.

 The most significant factors associated with the gender pay gap are full-time/part-time work, education, the size of the firm a person is employed in, and occupational segregation (women are under-represented in managerial and high-paying professional occupations).
 In part-time roles women out-earn men by 4.4% in 2018 (6.5% in 2015, 5.5% in 2014).
 Women workers qualified to GCSE or A level standard, experienced a smaller pay gap in 2018.
 (Those qualified to degree level have seen little change).
-A 2015 study compiled by the Press Association based on data from the Office for National Statistics revealed that women in their 20s were out-earning men in their 20s by an average of £1,111, showing a reversal of trends.
-However, the same study showed that men in their 30s out-earned women in their 30s by an average of £8,775.
-The study did not attempt to explain the causes of the gender gap.

 In October 2014, the UK Equality Act 2010 was augmented with regulations which require Employment Tribunals to order an employer (except an existing micro-business or a new business) to carry out an equal pay audit where the employer is found to have breached equal pay law.
 The then prime minister David Cameron announced plans to require large firms to disclose data on the gender pay gap among staff.
 Since April 2018, employers with over 250 employees are legally required to publish data relating to pay inequalities.
 Data published includes the pay and bonus figures between men and women, and includes data from April 2017.

 A BBC analysis of the figures after the deadline expired showed that more than three-quarters of UK companies pay men more on average than women.

 Employment barrister Harini Iyengar advocates more flexible working and greater paternity leave to achieve economic and cultural change.